 Yeast infections and Urinary Tract Infections (UTIs)

 Hormonal changes during the menopause can disrupt the vaginal microbiome, particularly lactobacilli, which helps keep the pH of the vagina balanced.
-This can result in frequent or severe yeast infections.
+This can result in frequent or unpleasant yeast infections.
 Additionally, the decline of oestrogen deficiency may be associated with lower urinary tract symptoms such as frequency, urgency, nocturia, urgency incontinence and recurrent infections.